Agnetha - The Facts

 Berlin

 Agnetha's record company wanted to promote her in West Germany and that's why she went to Berlin for a recording session in May 1968.
 In Germany she met her future boyfriend Dieter Zimmerman who was producer at the record company.
-She recorded her first single in German "Robinson Crosoe".
+She recorded her first single in German "Robinson Crusoe".

 Tour